swathimr/RomanNumeral/README.md

 ### Run application

-Once cloned, run gradle clean install.
+Once cloned, run gradle clean build install.
+This will install the dependencies from the build.gradle.

-Api can be run in two ways
+Run the service in either of the ways below,
-1. Run the application directly in Intellij as springboot application by right clicking the Application.java-> Run as Springboot Application
+1. Run the application directly in Intellij/Eclipse as springboot application by right clicking the Application.java-> Run as Springboot Application
 2. Execute command "gradle bootrun" command

 Testing :